vrick6749/Workbook2/README.md

 4) Responding to Change Over Following a Plan.

+   With the agile methodology, teams work on small segments of a project at a time, rather than spreading the team across a wide plain.
+This again enables the team to be more reactive as resources can be moved to specific parts of the project when required.
+The ability to make the project fit the team also can increase productivity and ingenuity as interplay of ideas is more likely to occur when tackling projects in a more focused group.

 # Question 4 (https://www.perforce.com/blog/vcs/what-source-control)
 <!-- Provide an overview and description of a standard source control workflow	 -->